Why this Masterclass matters

 Your place includes:

-• 5 hours of SASC-authorised core CPD • Full-day face-to-face Masterclass in a small-scale setting • Cabaret-style tables to support professional discussion, networking and collaboration • Detailed morning analysis of the 2026–27 JCQ regulations and their implications for practice • Applied afternoon session exploring practical implementation and emerging themes • Opportunities to raise questions throughout the day • 60 days’ access to the recorded version of the 2026–27 Masterclass following the event • Supporting materials for use throughout the academic year • Knowledge check and CPD certificate • Refreshments provided during breaks (tea, coffee and biscuits) and water available throughout the day
+• Full-day face-to-face Masterclass in a small-scale setting • Opportunities for discussion and questions including dedicated Q&A slot with Nick Lait, JCQ • 5 hours of SASC-authorised core CPD • Cabaret-style tables to support networking and collaboration • 60 days’ access to the full recorded Masterclass for review and consolidation following the event • Supporting materials and downloadable resources for use throughout the academic year • Knowledge check and CPD certificate • Refreshments provided during breaks (tea, coffee and biscuits) and water available throughout the day

 More Than an Update